campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-07-15-16-20-57
+- Updated \xan\modules code order for all Modules and added function dividers.

 2025-07-15-14-03-21
 - Updated function \xan\arrayValueFound to accept a value or array.
 - Updated \xan\modules code order and code styling for Sales and SalesItems.